lewiseason/read-device/README.md

 ## Roadmap

+* [ ] Since removing DefinedError, we need a debug option to allow full stack traces to be shown (aka, don't mess with `sys.excepthook`).
+Optionally, we could detect where the exception was raised, and if it's not ours, fall through to default excepthook always?
+* [ ] Use logger for debugging information
 * [ ] Add definitions to glossary
 * [ ] Complete work on `meters` command
 * [ ] Write useful man pages?
 * [ ] Analyse concurrency/performance
 * [ ] Packaging?
 Not hard to bundle in an RPM package, symlink groff files and create `/etc/read_device`
 * [x] Improved exceptions.
 Use standard ones more, and write sensible messages
-* [ ] Since removing DefinedError, we need a debug option to allow full stack traces to be shown (aka, don't mess with `sys.excepthook`).
-Optionally, we could detect where the exception was raised, and if it's not ours, fall through to default excepthook always?
+* [ ] When in debug, queue stack traces so they don't overlap
+* [ ] Make separation of `Config` and its subclasses clearer.
+There's some code that needs moved
+* [ ] SQL queries in `command.meters` is bad.
+Fix This.

 ## Building